 Customers already live digitally - with consequences for customer service

-The telecommunications industry, with its service-intensive business and high volume of contacts, is driving these questions in this context: How can digital and human skills be intelligently combined in the future to provide empathic, individual, high-quality and efficient customer service interaction?
-What possibilities are offered by artificial intelligence (AI)?
-And how to push customer centricity by customer service?
+The telecommunications industry, with its service-intensive business and high contact volume, is driven in this context by the question, among others: How can digital and human capabilities be intelligently combined in the future for empathetic, individualized, high-quality and efficient customer service interactions?

 Customer service from the perspective of customers, technology and service agents

-Back to customer service.
-The telecommunications industry rightly asks itself the question: Where is the journey going?
-A visionary view, as Kraftwerk once interpreted it musically, offers itself.
-So let us venture a journey into the future and a vision for customer service in 2025 from three relevant perspectives: 1. customers, 2. technology and 3. service agents.
+The telecommunications industry is rightly asking itself the question: Where is the journey going?
+Let's take a visionary journey into the future of customer service in 2025 from three relevant perspectives: 1. customers, 2. technology, and 3. service agents.

 1. Customers want a solution immediately - as digital and individual as possible!